OliverSchamp/bosmuseum_onthaal/projecten/automatisch_ppt/README.md

   ```

 ### Why This Happens
 DietPi uses `dhcpcd` to manage network interfaces, and by default, it waits for an Ethernet connection if it’s enabled.
 When no cable is detected, it times out (50 seconds in your case).
 Disabling Ethernet in `dietpi.txt` or shortening the timeout fixes this.

-Let me know if it works or if you need further tweaks!

 ### OOM Vermijden